andrewnaeve/Full-Stack-Docker/README.md

 Node's Cluster module spins up one Hapi server for every CPU core on the host machine, for increased performance and load handling.

-## React
+## Apollo Server 2

-A create-react-app scaffold is running in its own container, and will proxy all unknown routes to the API container through the proxy option in the package.json.

-## GraphQL / Hapi
+Apollo Server 2 has been implemented with a permissions middleware layer using GraphQL Shield.
+The schema has been modularized, with each 'feature' folder combining types and resolvers, before re-exporting and combining in schema.js.
+Because all queries and mutations are using the 'extend' feature, it is necessary to have a blank query and schema that the others extend from.

-Any request made to `/graphql` with be proxied to the Node container, and served by Hapi.
+Any request made to `/graphql` with be proxied to the Node container, and served by Apollo Server.
 Example sign-in, sign-up, and listAllUsers queries and mutations provided.
 For example:

 ```
 query listAllUsers {